rlucente-se-jboss/enmasse-workshop/README.md

    * **queue** : queue on broker
    * **topic** : pub/sub on broker

 ##### Creating addresses for this workshop

 Go to the console, and locate the 'console' route.
 Click on the link to get to the EnMasse console.

-Create an addresses for your IoT sensors to report metrics on:
+Create addresses for your IoT sensors to report metrics on:

    * _temperature_ : type topic - used by devices to report temperature
    * _max_ : type anycast - used by Spark driver to report the max temperature
    * _control_ : type topic - used to send control messages to devices.
 Per-device control messages will be sent to control/$device-id

 ### Installing Apache Spark
 An official support for Apache Spark on OpenShift is provided by the [radanalytics.io](https://radanalytics.io/) project by means of the Oshinko application with a Web UI for deploying a Spark cluster.
 Other than using such a Web UI, a CLI tool is available as well which is used for this workshop.

-Go to [Oshinko CLI downloads](https://github.com/radanalyticsio/oshinko-cli/releases) and download the latest release (0.3.1 as of time of writing).
-Unpack the release:
+Go to [Oshinko CLI downloads](https://github.com/radanalyticsio/oshinko-cli/releases) and download the latest release (0.4.4 as of time of writing).
+For example on Linux, unpack the release:

 ```
-tar xvf oshinko_v0.3.1_linux_amd64.tar.gz
+tar xvf oshinko_v0.4.4_linux_amd64.tar.gz
 ```

 Then use the following command in order to deploy a Spark cluster made by one master node and one slave node.